juicedata/juicefs/docs/en/administration/clone.md

 ## Basic Usage of `clone`

-The JuiceFS client provides the `clone` command to quickly clone directories or files within a single JuiceFS file system.
+The JuiceFS client provides the `clone` command to quickly clone directories or files within a single JuiceFS mount point.
 The cloning process involves copying only the metadata without copying the data blocks, making it extremely fast.

 The command format for `clone` is as follows: